intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

 impact was split amongst the networks, data centres and user devices (with the user devices appearing to contribute to the largest fraction of the impact).
-Also, while lot of the energy consumption related studies and discussions were focused on data centers, there were some studies that revealed that data center energy usage is a very small fraction of energy use as compared to residential and commercial buildings.
+Also, while lot of the energy consumption related studies and discussions were focused on data centers, some studies suggested that data center energy usage is still a small fraction of energy use as compared to residential and commercial buildings.

 There were also further discussions both during the presentations and in